obvios/Easy-Cash-Flow/index.md

 Account Information:

-If you create a Easy Cash Flow account, we may require you to provide a username and password.
+If you create an "Easy Cash Flow" account, we may require you to provide a username and password.
 Your username doesn’t have to be related to your real name.

 App Data:

 The data you enter into the app is stored on your device.
-If you create an account, it will also be backed up on our servers so you can access your data across devices.
+If you create an account, your data will also be backed up in our database so that you can access it across devices.

 **Service Providers**